tbranyen/site-content/posts/require_use_shim/post.md

 [Backbone Boilerplate](http://github.com/tbranyen/backbone-boilerplate) and
 what I could do to help provide the desired RequireJS/AMD interoperability.
-Creating a boilerplate that patches the source files of the libraries has been done to death which only puts a bandaid on the problem instead of solving it.
+Creating a boilerplate that patches the source files of the libraries has been done to death and only puts a band-aid on the problem instead of solving it.
-On a more personal opinion, I'm never in favor of patching third-party JavaScript by hand, unless its an extreme circumstance.
+On a more personal opinion, I'm never in favor of patching third-party JavaScript by hand, unless its an extreme circumstance (patching an exploit).

-I thought about all the reasons why I wasn't currently using RequireJS in any of my projects, a few of the immediate reasons:
+I thought about all the reasons why I wasn't currently using RequireJS in any of my projects.
+Here are a few of the immediate reasons:

-* Documentation seemed thorough, but I could not understand if I was using it correctly.
+* Documentation seemed thorough, but I wasn't sure if I was using it correctly.
 * Using any kind of third-party JavaScript that was not designed to work with AMD, fell flat on its face.
 You need to somehow patch support in.
 * The build process never worked correctly for me, no matter what I tried.

-So clearly I was a noob at the whole AMD/RequireJS experience and because of my constant failures, I felt angry towards it as if it wasn't written well and was causing more problems than just using no library at all.
+So clearly I was a noob at the whole AMD/RequireJS experience and because of my constant failures, I felt angry towards the library as if it wasn't well written and caused more problems than just using no library at all.

 The major pain point, after figuring out the build process and getting through the documentation, was dealing with the non AMD-compatible code to load in.

-Backbone and Underscore are interesting subjects in the following example, because Underscore has no dependencies and Backbone has two.
+The following example shows how you can shim incompatible code without the use of a plugin:

 {{"existing-shim.js"|render}}

-You typically end up with a file or your main script file full of these shims.
+You typically end up with individual files or your main script file full of these shims.
 One shim per file so they can remain anonymous modules (good practice), or in a single file where you name them (poor practice).

 My solution is slightly different in that I not only didn't want to have to create any files, I also didn't want to create any defines either.
 I figured AMD is smart and flexible enough to do this programmatically.
-So I can up with this schema that gets passed to the configuration loader in addition to normal AMD options.
+So I came up with this schema that gets passed to the configuration loader in addition to normal AMD options.